iterative/dvc.org/public/static/docs/command-reference/status.md

 | remote | `--cloud`  | Comparisons are made between the cache, and the default remote, defined with `dvc remote --default` command.                |

-DVC determines data and code files to compare by analyzing all [DVC-files](/doc/user-guide/dvc-file-format) in the <abbr>project</abbr>
+DVC determines data and code files to compare by analyzing all [DVC-files](/doc/user-guide/dvc-file-format) in the <abbr>repository</abbr>
-(`--all-branches` and `--all-tags` in the `cloud` mode compare multiple workspace versions).
+(`--all-branches` and `--all-tags` in the `cloud` mode compare multiple [Git revisions](https://git-scm.com/docs/revisions)).
 The comparison can be limited to specific DVC-files by listing them as `targets`.
 Changes are reported only against the given `targets`.
 When combined with the `--with-deps` option, a search is made for changes in other stages that affect the target.

 In the `local` mode, changes are detected through the checksum of every file listed in every DVC-file in question against the corresponding file in the file